Last Updated on November 4, 2019 by Diane Hoffmaster

-MyPostcard allows you to personalize postcards via an app with your own photos and send them worldwide.
+MyPostcard allows you to personalize postcards via an app with your own photos and send them worldwide (if you love digital photo organizing, check out my review of the Shutterfly photo story app).
 They have a desktop version as well, however, the app is incredibly easy to use, especially on the go.
 They make it easy to upload, edit and customize your photos from wherever you are in the world.
 Then, just indicate how many you want and add the addresses and you are done!

 You can choose from 1000's of designs in their incredibly diverse online design store.
 Need some creative help?
 Simply use one of their templates and get started.
 Choose your postcard, then choose your font, and even sign your postcard with an electronic signature!
 Personalize the card with the theme, colors, fonts, and extras that really speak to you.

 Built into the MyPostcard App is an address book which makes staying in touch easy.
 MyPostcard has your postcard finished and on its way to family and friends within 24 hours.
 They send it anywhere world wide - at no extra cost!